fspoettel/linkding-on-fly/README.md

 ### Create a linkding root user

-If you have never used fly's SSH console before, begin by setting up fly's ssh agent.
+If you have never used fly's SSH console before, begin by setting up fly's ssh-agent.

 ```sh
 fly ssh establish